KritiSethi2006/CODSOFT-Task-2/README.md

 This repository contains a Java-based console application that calculates academic grades based on user-entered marks.
 Developed as part of the CodSoft Internship Task 2, this project demonstrates basic programming proficiency, featuring clean logic and structured input/output handling.

-⚙️Features
+⚙️ Features:-

-🔹Accepts marks for multiple subjects from the user.
+🔹 Accepts marks for multiple subjects from the user.

-🔹Calculates:
+🔹 Calculates:

   - Total and average marks